 Weighting scheme: Free-float market capitalization with a liquidity scaling factor.
 Base value and date: All STOXX Europe 600 Optimised indices: 1000 on December 31, 2000.
-Index types and currencies: Price, net return in EUR and USD.

-All STOXX Europe 600 stocks excluding the ones from Czech Republic, Greece and Iceland are
+All STOXX Europe 600 stocks excluding the ones from Czech Republic, Greece and Iceland are eligible.